• Skip to primary navigation

 There are other ingredients you can include.
 One chef I spoke with was finishing up her recipe to sell in her store.
 She includes dried lemon peel.
 I think that would be a great addition!

-And, for the spices, I'm using garlic powder, onion powder, black pepper and white pepper.
+• Spices.
+I'm using garlic powder, onion powder, black pepper and white pepper.

 Notice I do not have salt in the recipe.
 You can, of course, include salt in the blend if you wish.
 However, I find it easier to add salt by itself.
-Sometimes I may want to season something and don't want salt right away because it draws out moisture.

 The choice is yours.
 I find it better to add it alone at the time of need.

-How to Make Creole Seasonings
+How to Make Creole Seasonings - the Recipe Method

-Homemade Creole Seasoning in a bowl, ready to be mixed
+Mxing Creole Seasoning in a bowl

 Mix them all together, like so.
 Store in an airtight container.

-Homemade Creole Seasoning in a bowl
+Scooping Homemade Creole Seasoning from the bowl

 Recipe Tips